 I know apps are easy, they’re passive and they take no effort.
 But, that’s actually the problem with them and it’s hard to wean people off.
 No one wants to hear, “Put a little more time; put a little more work into it.”
 But, it’s necessary work.

 How do you make online dating feel more like real life dating?
 This is what I’ve outlined in my online dating coaching program.
-How do you capture the magic of meeting in real life, but, use this medium for it?
+How do you capture the magic of meeting in real life?

 It goes back to at which gym are you going to lose the most weight?
 The real answer is the gym you end up going to.
 If you don’t go to a gym; then you’re not going to lose weight.